elevateforhumanity/fix2/docs/archive/LMS_COMPETITIVE_ANALYSIS.md

 ### 90-Second Competitive Comparison

 > "If you've looked at Moodle, Docebo, or LearnWorlds, you know they're powerful platforms.
-Elevate Connects has the same core features — dashboards, courses, learning paths, certificates, reports — but we're different in three ways:
+Elevate for Humanity has the same core features — dashboards, courses, learning paths, certificates, reports — but we're different in three ways:
 >
 > **First**, we're built for funded workforce programs.
 WRG, WIOA, JRI, EmployIndy, DOL apprenticeships — we track them all.
 >